saduf/P2_Planning_and_Search/README.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`